 One of the narcissism traits is that they feel superior to others with an enormous sense of entitlement.
 With the lack of empathy, this means they will take from others whatever they like... money, time, emotions, sex, energy, attention.
 They will take everything from you.
 Without remorse.
 Without guilt.
 Without concerning themselves about you whatsoever!

-Another of the symptoms of narcissism shows up if they can't have what you have (for example, a skill).
-In this case they will often set out to destroy you in some way so that you can't use that skill either.
+Another of the symptoms of narcissism shows up if they don't have something that you have (for example, a skill), or even if they can't have you.
+In this case they will often make it so that you can't use that skill either, or they will set out to destroy you so that you can't function.
+Ask any man who has divorced a female narcissist!
+Yes, there are male victims of domestic violence, too.

 By using mind control techniques to disguise what their real motives are.